Planning your visit to Brockhole

 Getting around the gardens

 The gardens and terraces were originally designed in Edwardian times for private use, so there are some steeper paths and steps.
 However, there is a path direct from the car park which takes you gently down to the lake and lower areas of the gardens.
 This is suitable for wheelchair users.

 You are welcome to board the ‘Brockmobile' for a lift into the grounds.
 We also have a mobility scooter for you to borrow for a couple of hours to enjoy the gardens and grounds.
 Please ask at the information desk in the shop.

 Brockhole is one of the few places on the east shore of Windermere where you can access the shoreline - there are boats to hire or you could just enjoy a paddle in the summer.

-The restaurant, cafe and cafe terraces are all accessible to wheelchair uses.
-Both serve a comprehensive menu giving ample choice for all dietary requirements and we are happy to adapt ingredient to suit if you let us know before hand.
+The cafe terrace is accessible to wheelchair uses.
+The cafe serves a comprehensive menu giving ample choice for all dietary requirements and we are happy to adapt ingredient to suit if you let us know before hand.

 There are toilets inside our Visitor Centre, a unisex accessible toilet just off the main car park, (open all year round) and toilets in the grounds, (open Easter to October).